jonas7654/NeuralNetwork_from_scratch/README.md

 # mlp.cpp

-This repository hosts a multilayer perceptron (MLP) implementation in C++.
+-This repository hosts a multilayer perceptron (MLP) implementation in C++.
-I created this project for my own educational purposes only.
+-I created this project for my own educational purposes only.
-Matrix Based uses openBLAS to optimize Matrix operations to speed up computation.
+-Matrix Based uses openBLAS to optimize Matrix operations to speed up computation.

 # Value Based and Matrix Based computational Graph
 ## Value Based